Professional wrestling in France: 1950s–1980s: Wrestling on French television

 From the 1950s until the 1970s, live wrestling shows were commonplace in France, notably at the Cirque d'Hiver in Paris, at fairs or on the occasion of special galas such as on Bastille Day.
 From 1952, French television regularly screened wrestling highlights as part of news broadcasts with standalone full length wrestling match broadcasts following in 1956.
-Roger Couderc, Georges de Caunes, Claude Darget (who was briefly sacked for flouting kayfabe on air in 1959, resulting in industrial action by colleagues) and Thierry Roland generally provided commentary for televised matches.
+Roger Couderc, Georges de Caunes, Claude Darget (who was briefly sacked for flouting kayfabe on air in 1959, resulting in industrial action by supportive colleagues) and Thierry Roland generally provided commentary for televised matches.
 In the late 1970s and through most of the 1980s, Daniel Cazal provided commentary.

 Although popular television, the sport's worked nature and working class appeal attracted hostility from such luminaries as sports minister Maurice Herzog who lobbied for cancellation of "vulgar" wrestling and RTF assistant director general Raymond Janot who attempted to pull wrestling from the schedules in April 1961 only for a public backlash to force him to relent.
-At various times 1957-1970, neighbouring French language TV stations Télévision Suisse Romande, Télé Monte Carlo and Radio-Television Luxembourg also broadcast wrestling from France.
+At various times 1955-1970, neighbouring French language TV stations Télévision Suisse Romande, Télé Monte Carlo, Telesaar and Radio-Television Luxembourg also broadcast wrestling from France.

 When RTF Channel 2 was launched in 1964, wrestling coverage was increasingly migrated to the new channel, with matches on Channel 2 transmitted in colour once the channel's colour service began in October 1967.
 At least one bout from this early period, a January 1969 match pitting Roger Delaporte and regular partner Andre Bollet against Marcel Montreal and Warnia de Zarzecki survives on colour videotape at France's INA; other late 1960s/early 1970s bouts originally screened in colour survive only on monochrome kinescope film prints.

 Top stars of French wrestling at the time included l'Ange Blanc, Jean Ferre (the future André the Giant), "Le Tigre de la Lutte", Le Bourreau de Béthune (Jacques Ducrez), Le Petit Prince (Daniel Dubail), Jean Corne, the masked Zarak (British wrestler Dave Larsen), Claude Roca, André Drapp known as "the Lion of Lorraine", Abdesslam El Alami, Robert Duranton, Chéri Bibi and Delaporte, who also bought out the FFCP from Paoli in 1960, becoming the dominant promoter in France. Édouard Carpentier began his wrestling career in Paris (as "Eddy Wiechoski") before moving to Canada in 1956.
 Film star Lino Ventura was a star wrestler (as "Lino Borrini") before becoming an actor.